stefanzan/HaskellStudyMemo/monad/monadTransformers.md

 **Comment**: I still don't think liftM is correct here.
 As the input of liftM is *m a1*.

+2014.11.05(review this memo): generally, the type of lift is:

+    lift :: m a -> t m a

+the type of lift for MaybeT is:

+    lift :: m a -> MaybeT m (Maybe a)

+So, you need a liftM to get a inside m and then return Maybe a, and finally wrapped it when m.
+Lastly, use MaybeT to construct the MaybeT m (Maybe a).

 **mark**： got it.
 [2014-10-22 10:56]